ontop/ontop-examples/vldb-2015/CTE Experiments/Wisconsin/README.md

 - **wisconsinDB2:** Material to replicate the experiments in DB2;
 - **wisconsinPostgres:** Material to replicate the experiments in PostgreSQL;
-- **wisconsinDataGenerator:** A small java program able to create a csv file for pumping the wisconsin table.
+- **wisconsinDataGenerator:** A small java program to create a csv file (of tunable size) for pumping the wisconsin table.